Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 After this Hui Men ceremony, the whole wedding is considered completed successfully.

-Auspicious Decorations of Traditional Chinese Wedding, Photo from Yijiangnan.
+Auspicious Decorations of Traditional Wedding, Photo from Yijiangnan.

-What to wear and what to give at a Chinese wedding?
+Attire and Gifts: What to Wear and What to Give at a Chinese Wedding

-To attend today's Chinese weddings, unless the new couple informed dress codes in advance, guests usually don't have very strict requirements.
+To attend today's weddings, guests usually don't have stringent requirements unless the new couple has informed dress codes in advance.
 Warm color clothes are highly recommended.

-But red and white color clothes are impolite to wear to a Chinese wedding since those two are the colors that the bride would wear.
-Red for traditional style dresses and white for western-style wedding gowns.
+But red and white clothes are impolite to wear to a wedding since those two are the colors the bride would wear — red for traditional dresses and white for western-style wedding gowns.

-Money in a red envelop is the most common gift for Chinese weddings today, which the new couple can use to buy whatever they want.
+Money in a red envelope is the most common gift for Chinese weddings today, which the new couple can use to buy whatever they want.

-The amount of numbers depends on one's closeness to the new couple, usually auspicious integer numbers.
+The number amount depends on one's closeness to the new couple, usually auspicious integer numbers.

-A decent gift is also an option, usually from very good friends or family that know this is the gift that the bride or groom actually wanted, and it is not a cheap one.
+A decent gift is also an option, usually from very close friends or family who know this is the gift that the bride or groom wanted, and it is not cheap.

-Red Envelopes with Money inside the Most Common Gift in Chinese Weddings.
+Red Envelopes with Money Inside, the Commonest Gift in Chinese Weddings.

 Besides congratulations, there are some ancient idioms and poems with beautiful meanings to say or write to a newly wedding couple, to express one's sincere greeting, and to praise their sweet love.

-花好月圆: Blooming flowers and full moon, representing beautifulness and perfection.
+花好月圆: Blooming flowers and a full moon, represent beautifulness and perfection.

 佳偶天成: Perfect match like is arranged by divines.

-珠联璧合: Gathering of pearls and jade, represents beautiful and happy couples.
+珠联璧合: The gathering of pearls and jade, represents beautiful and happy couples.

 共度爱河: Live in the river of love, meaning the combination of a loving couple.